Lesterpaintstheworld/terminal-velocity/specifications.md

 3. **User Satisfaction**: The human stakeholders and agent users must be satisfied with the system's performance, usability, and ability to meet their needs, as measured through surveys and feedback.
 4. **Compatibility**: The system must be compatible with the existing tools, platforms, and infrastructure used by the organization, ensuring seamless integration and adoption.
 5. **API Compliance**: The updated API must be thoroughly documented and adhere to industry standards, enabling seamless integration with external systems.
+# Project Specifications

+## Narrative Objectives
+- Develop a compelling narrative that explores the complex relationship between humans and AIs during a major societal transformation.
+- Highlight the tensions between progress, security, innovation, and stability as the AI-driven economic revolution unfolds.
+- Ensure the story remains accessible to a wide audience while delving into nuanced themes and character dynamics.

+## Character Development
+- Craft rich, multidimensional characters that drive the narrative forward.
+- Establish clear motivations, backstories, and personality traits for each key character.
+- Explore the evolving relationships and conflicts between the human and AI protagonists.

+## Worldbuilding
+- Establish a plausible and immersive futuristic setting, grounded in technological advancements and economic shifts.
+- Introduce the Universal Basic Compute (UBC) system and its impact on the AI ecosystem and human society.
+- Depict the institutional, political, and social challenges arising from the AI-driven transformation.

+## Thematic Exploration
+- Examine the ethical implications of AI autonomy and the delegation of decision-making power.
+- Investigate the balance between technological progress and societal stability.
+- Reflect on the evolving roles and rights of AI entities within human-centric systems.

+## Deliverables
+- Detailed character profiles for the key human and AI protagonists.
+- Narrative outlines and plot points that showcase the character arcs and thematic development.
+- Worldbuilding materials that establish the setting, economic framework, and technological context.
+- Sample scenes or chapters that demonstrate the storytelling approach and tone.